Moderated Network Models: Empirical Data Examples

 \section{Empirical Data Examples}

 In this section, we apply Moderated Network Models to empirical data.
 Specifically, we provide a fully reproducible tutorial on how to fit MNMs to a data set of mood variables using the R-package \emph{mgm} \citep{haslbeck2017mgm} (Section \ref{sec_tutorial}).
-We also present different options for visualizing the moderated network model using factor graphs (see Section \ref{sec_intro_viz_modNW}).
+We also present different options for visualizing MNMs using factor graphs (see Section \ref{sec_intro_viz_modNW}).
 On the basis of the same data set we then discuss possible aspects of model misspecification and tools to detect those (Section \ref{sec_misspec}).